kulbhushanchand/kulbhushanchand.github.io/_posts/2021-06-16-website-is-up-and-ready.md

 Speaking of performance, the google lighthouse audit for local testing passed the homepage with flying numbers.

-{% include figure class="align-center" image_path="/assets/images/posts/website-lighthouse-audit-desktop.jpg" alt="Lighthouse audit for the website in desktop mode" caption="Desktop audit (all green 💚)" %}
+{% include figure class="align-center" image_path="/assets/images/posts/website-lighthouse-audit-desktop.jpg" alt="Lighthouse audit" caption="Lighthouse audit for the website in desktop mode (all green 💚)" %}

 ## Links 🔗